quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/handling-assets.md

 <img src="/statics/logo.png">
 ```

-::: tip
+::: tip Assets vs Statics
-**Assets vs Statics**
 Files in the "assets" folder are only included in your build if they have a literal reference in one of your Vue files.
-Files in the "statics" folder are included in your final build, no matter what.
+Every file and folder from the "statics" folder are copied into your production build as-is, no matter what.
 :::

 ## Vue Binding Requires Statics Only